markwoodhall/clj-ravendb/README.md

 ```

-When this endpoint is used to load-documents or query-index if the master, http://localhost:8080, is down then one of the replications will be used.
+When this endpoint is used to (load-documents) or (query-index) if the master is down then one of the replications will be used.

 ###  Master Only Write

-If you've created an endpoint that supports replication by default write operations will only go to the master, you can change this behavior using the following:
+If you've created an endpoint that supports replication by default write operations will only go to the master, you can change this behaviour using the following:

 ```
 #!clojure